Untitled Looper is a plugin for VCV Rack. This plugin is in development and is not yet stable.

 1. To multiply a loop, first make sure a loop is playing.

-2. To start mulitplying the loop, press the MULT button once.
+2. To start multiplying the loop, press the MULT button once.
 Continue until you reach the desired loop length.

 3. To stop multiplying the loop, press the MULT button again once.
 The loop will play indefinitely at its new length.